From sit-in restaurants to straight-up takeaway chippers, here is our rundown of the best places for Fish and Chips in Dublin!

 With three locations across Dublin including Cabra (the ultimate choice), Coolock and Riverchapel, you’re never too far from a Teo’s.

-Meal deals which rarely exceed €10 mean you’re not going to break the bank and the Tuesday snack box special (which is two for one, we might add) are all strong reasons why Teo’s has made it on our list.
+Meal deals which rarely exceed €10 mean you’re not going to break the bank if your doing Dublin on a budget, and the Tuesday snack box special (which is two for one, we might add) are all strong reasons why Teo’s has made it on our list.

 Location: Teo’s, 105 New Cabra Road, Cabra, Dublin 7, Ireland.